evoingram/html5Video/README.md

 ## What You Need

 - your favorite coding editor
-- photo editing software (making buttons, nothing major)
+- photo editing software (making player buttons, nothing major)
-- Premiere Pro or your favorite editing software (optional)
+- Premiere Pro or your favorite editing software
-- PowerPoint or your favorite presentation software (optional)
+- PowerPoint or your favorite presentation software
-- Zoom, Microsoft Teams, or your favorite recording software (optional)
+- Zoom, Microsoft Teams, or your favorite recording software

 ## Table of Contents